jordip/product-availability-checker/README.txt

 === Amazon Affiliate Product Availability Tracker ===
-Contributors: productavailable
+Contributors: productavailable, jordiplana
 Donate link: https://www.productavailable.com
 Tags: amazon, affiliates, product, stock, availability, tracker, scanner, validator Requires at least: 3.0.1
 Requires PHP: 5.5
-Tested up to: 5.4.1
+Tested up to: 5.6
-Stable tag: 1.4.3
+Stable tag: 1.4.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Scans your Amazon Affiliate site for links to products that are out of stock, or no longer available.

 == Description ==

+#### Maintainers wanted!

+If you want to keep developing features for this plugin get in touch using the forum!

 ### The #1 Amazon Affiliate Product Availability Tracker plugin